 As local legend has it, a Nazi train brimming with gold, jewels, and priceless art stolen from Poland and the USSR left Wrocław in late 1944 or early 1945 and never made it to its final destination, disappearing somewhere in the mountainous terrain between Świebodzice and Wałbrzych.
 Though no real evidence supports this tale, the story has been fuelled by not one, but two alleged deathbed confessions.
 The first came soon after the war, when a German worker remaining in the town accidentally found a blocked tunnel in the side of a mountain, which he believed held the missing train; fearing for the safety of himself and his family, he only disclosed his discovery in his dying moments to a certain Mr. Schulz working at the Wałbrzych train station.
 Schulz in turn passed this information to Polish miner Tadeusz Słowikowski as thanks for fending off two attackers who had threatened Schulz’s life.
 Słowikowski’s not-so-secret efforts to locate the train drew the attention of Polish communist authorities, who confiscated his map and launched searches of their own, to no avail.

 The almost-forgotten story burst forth anew in August of 2015, when two treasure hunters - Piotr Koper of Poland and Andreas Richter of Germany - came forward claiming they had located the gold train with ground-penetrating radar technology after hearing the deathbed confession of an unnamed German involved in the original operation.
 The pair offered to disclose the location to the Polish government in exchange for a 10% finders’ fee, and a deal was soon struck.
 By September, the authorities sectioned off the search site, located at ul.
 Uczniowska in Wałbrzych’s Szczawienko district, at the ‘65th kilometre’ of the Wrocław-Wałbrzych railway, to clear it of trees and possible mines or booby traps (and keep out hordes of amateurs armed with metal detectors).
 Two months later, the treasure hunters and a team of experts from the AGH University of Science and Technology in Kraków were given the go-ahead to survey the area with magnetic field detectors, thermal imaging cameras, and radars; the results were disappointing - the official report stated that there was maybe a collapsed tunnel, but no train.
 Despite a firm negative from the AGH team, Koper and Richter decided to push on with their own funds, coming to an agreement with the site’s official owner, Polish State Railways.
-As of this writing, the long-awaited excavation works are in progress, having begun on August 16th, 2016 and scheduled to be completed by the end of the month - so who knows, by the time you’re reading this, Europe could be abuzz with a discovery of the century?
+The long-awaited excavation works began on August 16th, 2016 and somewhat unsurprisingly, and to many people's disappointment, nothing was found... despite there being no firm evidence to support the existence of the legendary gold train, but legend lives on...

 This took place sometime in the 16th century.
 When the age of steam rolled around in 1770 offering unprecedented transportation opportunities, the Fuchs (Fox) Mining Company was quickly founded, buying up the small Fox Hill mines and digging the ‘Fox Adit’ (Fuchsstolle in German or Sztolnia Lisia in Polish), a flooded entry tunnel which allowed coal to be easily transported out via boat - an impressive feat at the time.
 The Fuchsstolle was a fancy affair - with entertainment being what it was in this very provincial area, authorities decided that a good draw for prominent visitors and patients resting in the city’s Old Water sanatorium (now no longer in existence due to severe mining damage) would be boat excursions complete with flowers, a live orchestra, and festive banquets organised in a handsomely illuminated underground cavern.
 Famous guests included Frederick William III of Prussia, Princess Izabela Czantoryska, Princess Charlotte of Russia, and even future POTUS John Quincy Adams, who held the diplomatic post of ‘American Minister at Berlin’ in 1801 and was being taken around Silesia by Prussian officials eager to get out of the office.